Skip to main content

 cellValueChanged{ item, columnId, oldValue, newValue }A cell edit is committed

-selectionChange{ selectedRows, selectedRowIds }Row selection changes
+selectionChange{ selectedItems, selectedRowIds }Row selection changes

-// Get current state
+// Get current column state (widths, visibility, order)

 const state = grid.api.getColumnState();